nightlymedley/nightlymedley.github.io/README.md

 **On My Photos & Illustrations:** Unless specified otherwise, the images found here are my own intellectual property.
 You are welcome to share or use them for non-commercial projects.
 If you want a higher resolution or a RAW file, please feel free to reach out.
 In instances where an image is not mine, I will do my best to credit the original owner, who retains all rights to their work.

+## AI-Generated Content Disclosure

+To keep things clear and transparent, any AI-generated content, including but not limited to text or visuals used here will be clearly labeled.
+I do not want anyone to get tricked by AIGC.

+# Privacy

+**I value your privacy as much as my own.
+Here is how data is handled on this site:**
+- Hosting & Logs: This site is hosted on GitHub Pages.
+To deliver the site securely, GitHub may collect system logs (like your IP address).
+Please refer to the [GitHub Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement) for details.
+- Fonts: This website uses the Google Fonts API to provide a consistent visual design.
+When you visit a page, your browser sends a request to Google's servers.
+This process may share your IP address and browser information with Google.
+Google states they do not use this data for profiling or advertising.
+You can read more in the [Google Fonts Privacy FAQ](https://developers.google.com/fonts/faq/privacy).
+- Contact via Email: If you sent me an email using the address provided in this site, I will see your email address and any information you include in your message.
+I do not share this information with third parties, nor do I use it for marketing or mailing list purposes.
+- Cookies & Tracking: This site does not use cookies, trackers, or any analytics tools (like Google Analytics).